All Episodes

 Suburban areas have kind of gone the other way.

-I think we're gonna surprise people.
+I think we're going to surprise people.

-If we have 54 senators, which I think we will, the losses in the House are gonna be a lot less than what people predicted, and we might actually hold on to it.
+I don't know what it's going to be like in the House, but the better we do in the Senate, if we have 54 senators, which I think we will, the losses in the House are going to be a lot less than what people predicted, and we might actually hold on to it.

 That's pretty amazing.